Skip to content

 The process lifecycle

-1. Extraction — Mention identifies workflows described in your ingested documents
+1. Extraction — Mention identifies workflows (or product capabilities) described in your ingested documents

 2. Selection — You add relevant processes to a Playbook

-3. Learning — When a member accesses a process, Mention generates a personalized SOP
+3. Learning — When a member is added to the Audience, Mention generates a personalized SOP for each process, ready by the time they open it

 SOPs (Standard Operating Procedures)